AincradOT/platform/platform/modules/environment-project/README.md

 ## Notes

-- This module creates the minimal set of APIs required for most applications
+- This module enables APIs: compute, IAM, logging, monitoring, Secret Manager
 - Additional APIs can be enabled in the consuming application's terraform
-- IAM bindings are intentionally minimal - add project-specific permissions in application repos
+- IAM bindings include only CI service account access - add project-specific permissions in application repos